Yes. Wind is our friend. The dog team uses the wind to their advantage.

 Yes, in-fact dogs are capable of detecting parts per trillion (ppt) making them an ideal choice for leak detection.
 Most leak detection technologies today detect parts per million (ppm).

 Yes.
 Pipe Dogs recently completed 7 miles of 10 inch natural gas line while still in service.
-Dogs were able to locate 2 leaks with 4.5 hours.
+Dogs were able to locate 2 leaks within 4.5 hours.
 Pipe Dogs also completed a 140 miles of 30 inch crude line while still in service.

 Yes, Contact Richard Eckles directly for further details at; Richard@pipedogs.com